Activity-dependent neuromodulation and calcium homeostasis cooperate to produce robust and modulable neuronal function: Results

-In the first section, when the homeostasis controller was combined with sharp neuromodulation, unreliable outcomes were observed.
-To explain this behavior, we use a schematic representation of the modulated conductance plane (Fig.~\ref{fig:fig4}A).
-In this plane, different values of $\bar{g}_\mathrm{CaS}$ and $\bar{g}_\mathrm{A}$ can lead to similar mean intracellular calcium concentration.
-These values can be highlighted using calcium isoclines (green dashed lines in Fig.~\ref{fig:fig4}A).
-Likewise, different values of $\bar{g}_\mathrm{CaS}$ and $\bar{g}_\mathrm{A}$ can lead to similar firing activity.
-These values can be highlighted using activity isoclines (blue dashed lines in Fig.~\ref{fig:fig4}A).
-Calcium isoclines are parallel one to each other, whereas activity isoclines pass through the origin and rotate around this point.
-This behavior is explained by homeostatic tuning rules and homogeneous scaling, as different conductance ratios lead to different firing patterns.
-Initially, the neuron operates in the target spiking mode at the target calcium level, corresponding to the intersection of the spiking and the target calcium isoclines.
-When sharply neuromodulating the neuron, the modulated conductances change, and the neuron shifts to another state, now reaching a new target strong bursting isocline, which intersects a higher calcium isocline.
-Homeostasis then kicks in to reduce the calcium level to its target value.
-However, in the homeostatic controller, the "native" tonic spiking direction is encrypted, leading to changes in conductances along the spiking isocline.
-As a result, the neuron moves away from the bursting isocline, potentially disrupting the new function.
-This explains why sharp neuromodulation is incompatible with the homeostasis controller.
+The incompatibility of sharp neuromodulation with calcium homeostasis can be further analyzed using a schematic representation of the modulated conductance plane (Fig~\ref{fig:fig4}A).
+In this plane, different combinations of $\bar{g}_\mathrm{CaS}$ and $\bar{g}_\mathrm{A}$ can yield similar calcium levels, forming calcium isoclines (green dashed lines).
+Similarly, different conductance values can result in similar firing activity, forming activity isoclines (blue dashed lines).
+While calcium isoclines are parallel, activity isoclines radiate from the origin and rotate around it.
+This organization reflects calcium-homeostatic tuning rules: different conductance ratios correspond to distinct firing modes \cite{o2014cell}.
+Initially, the neuron operates at the intersection of a target spiking isocline and a target calcium isocline (at $t_\text{before}$).
+When sharp neuromodulation is applied (black arrow in Fig~\ref{fig:fig4}A), conductances shift to a new state corresponding to strong bursting, moving the neuron to a higher calcium isocline.
+Calcium homeostasis then acts to restore calcium levels (solid red arrow in Fig~\ref{fig:fig4}A), but because it retains the \enquote{native} tonic spiking scaling direction (dashed red arrow in Fig~\ref{fig:fig4}A), it alters conductances along the spiking isocline rather than preserving the newly induced bursting state.
+As a result, the neuron drifts away from the bursting isocline, potentially disrupting its function.
+This explains why sharp neuromodulation leads to unreliable outcomes when coupled with calcium homeostasis.